mozaik-association/mozaik/docs/1Memberships.md

 ## Membership renewals
 Each year, the organisation may issue a call for membership renewal.
-Members who did not pay the previous year become " former members ".

-Members in good standing will receive:
+Members who paid their previous membership can receive:

-- An email with a link to pay online.
+- An email with a link to pay online (Sips, Adyen... or any other payment acquirer).
+- An email with a form to fill in a bank mandate, in order to pay their membership fee with a direct debit transfer (SEPA)
-- A letter with a structured communication to pay.
+- A letter with a structured communication (bank transfer).

 !!!info

-    It is possible to change the status of all members who have not paid their membership fee before the deadline to "former member fee".
+    During the membership renewals, members who didn't pay their previous membership will automatically be transformed into 'former members'.
+This action can be triggered at any moment during the year.

 <figure markdown>
 ![screenshot 13](img/screen13.png)
 <figcaption>Example of a membership renewal workflow</figcaption>